Aug

 Often we eat some foods more frequently, because they are our favorites.
 This means that our gut lymphocytes that get in contact with these foods can start to react to one or more of the foods we ingest.
 At this time we may experience abdominal cramps, diarrhea, vomiting and a host of other possible symptoms.

-The physician will tell the patient that testing for food allergies is a problem.
-Most of the usual skin tests employed for inhalant allergies do not reliably work in determining food allergies.
+The physician will tell the patient that testing for food allergies is a problem as most of the usual skin tests employed for inhalant allergies do not reliably work in determining food allergies.
 The doctor will ask the patient or the mother of the child with food allergies to keep a food diary and keep track of the allergic symptoms in the diary as well.
 An elimination diet will have to be devised based on the information gathered in the diary as it becomes clear from that record which foods cause which symptoms.
 The foods causing allergic symptoms are subsequently eliminated.
 This is a cumbersome process, but it is the most reliable method of testing and treating food allergies.

 In the past there was a blood tests, called RAST test, which tested for common food allergies that can cause severe allergic reactions like egg, milk, peanut, tree nuts, wheat, crustacean shellfish and soy.
 Since about 2010 this has been replaced by the more sensitive ImmunoCAP Specific IgE test.